 4. Binary operators

-They take a single argument if overloading is through a member function but takes the binary arguments if overloading via the friends function.
+They take a single argument if overloading is through a member function but take the binary arguments if overloading via the friend's function.

 Guidelines to follow when implementing.